 In 2016, Rodger received the Robert Burns Fellowship.

-Rodger is the 2017 Victoria University of Wellington Writer in Residence.
+Rodger was the 2017 Victoria University / Creative New Zealand Writer in Residence.

 MEDIA LINKS AND CLIPS